Does Home Warranty Cover Washing Machines? Repair vs Replacement Explained

 What can cause my washing machine home warranty claim to be denied?

-Common denial reasons include pre-existing conditions, cosmetic damage, misuse or overloading, failure to use proper detergent, lack of regular maintenance, and hiring an outside technician before filing a claim.
-Pre-existing rust or corrosion is another frequent trigger.
-Always document your maintenance habits and file claims through your provider's official process to give yourself the best chance of approval.
+Common 2026 denial reasons include pre-existing conditions, cosmetic damage, misuse or overloading, failure to use proper detergent, lack of regular maintenance, and hiring an outside technician before filing a claim.
+Many providers now require dated maintenance invoices from licensed pros as proof of upkeep.
+Pre-existing rust or corrosion is another frequent trigger, so always document your maintenance habits and file claims through your provider's official process.

 Is a home warranty worth it for washing machine coverage?

 If your washer is more than 5 years old or out of its manufacturer's warranty, a home warranty can offer meaningful protection.
-Given that motor or transmission repairs can easily run $400–$700, a single covered repair can offset an entire year of warranty premiums.
+Given that motor repairs alone can run $250 to $700, a single covered repair can offset most of a year of appliance-only warranty premiums (which average $30 to $60 per month in 2026, plus a service fee around $108).
 The key is choosing a plan with a reasonable per-appliance cap and a low service fee so the math actually works in your favor.

 Compare Home Warranty Options in Ohio